-Potawatomi is Algonquian language spoken by fewer than 100 mainly elderly people in Ontario and the north-central United States.
+Potawatomi is Algonquian language spoken in southern Ontario in Canada, and in Michigan, Indiana, Wisconsin and Kansas in the USA.
+In 2012 there were just nine elderly speakers.
 Efforts are currently being made by various bands of Potawatomi to revitalise and revive their language.
 There are about 28,000 Potawatomi and the call themselves Nishnabe'k ('the original people') or Bodéwadmi ('those who keep/tend the hearth-fire'), which refers to the hearth of the Council of Three Fires, a confederation of the Chippewa, Ottawa and Potawatomi peoples dating back to 796 AD.

 For many generations the Potawatomi used a pictographic form of writing in which each symbol represents ideas rather than words or sounds.
 The symbols were carved into bark or wood with a knife or other sharp tool.
 Sometimes charcoal or paint were used as well.
 This script was used for various purposes, including ceremonies, keeping records, maps and illustrating stories.